plone/plone.relations/plone/relations/README.txt

     [<Demo evelyn>, <Application at >, <ZPublisher.BaseRequest.RequestContainer object at ...>]

-As you can see, even as returned from the search the targets and sources have their original wrapping, the relationships are wrapped by their container (this is important if the relationships need to interact with the security machinery).
+As you can see, even as returned from the search the targets and sources have their original wrapping.
+Relationships are not wrapped, though they can be explicitly wrapped with some available context when security checks are needed.
 The ``sources`` and ``targets`` attributes of a returned relationship will to have their original wrapping as well, even after ghosting:

     >>> evelyn = list(container.findSources(target=app['katherine']))[0]
     >>> noah = list(container.findTargets(source=app['hollis'],